-6.6.
-Dual Homing
+6.6 Dual Homing

-Dual Homing, a network topology in which a device is connected to the network by the way of two independent access points (points of attachment).
-One access point is considered as a primary connection while other is standby.
-The standby access point is getting activated once primary connection fails.
+Dual Homing is a network topology in which a device is connected to the network by way of two independent access points (points of attachment).
+One access point is the primary connection, and the other is a standby connection that is activated in the event of a failure of the primary connection.

-How Dual-Homing Works?
+How Dual-Homing Works

-Let us assume that both the primary and secondary connections are connected to Internet by means of different ways.
-For example, primary connection is connected to a physical network whereas the secondary one is attached to a wireless network.
-When dual homing feature is enabling, by default through primary connection the device will get connect to Internet at the same time the secondary connection will be shutdown.
-If the port or all the ports of primary connection are link-down then the device will replace its primary connection by the secondary one to connect with the Internet.
-If in any situation the secondary connection also link-down, device will do nothing.
-Secondary connection only works when primary connection is getting disconnect.
+Assume the primary connection and secondary connections are connected to Internet by different way.
+For example, primary connection is connected to a physical network but secondary connection is connected to a wireless network.
+When enable dual homing feature, device will default connect to Internet by primary connection and secondary connection will be shutdown.
+If the port or all ports of primary connection are link-down, the device will replace primary connection by secondary connection to connect to Internet.
+At this situation, if secondary connection is also link-down, device will do nothing.
+Secondary connection only works as primary connection disconnecting.